xwmx/nb/README.md

 Subcommands:
   (default)     Export a file to <path>.
 If <path> has a different extension
-                than the source note, convert the note using `pandoc`. pandoc        Export the file to standard output or a file using `pandoc`.
+                than the source note, convert the note using `pandoc`. notebook      Export the notebook <name> to the current directory or <path>.
+                Alias for `nb notebooks export`. pandoc        Export the file to standard output or a file using `pandoc`.
                 `export pandoc` prints to standard output by default.

 Description:
-  Export a file from the notebook.
+  Export a file or notebook.

   If Pandoc [1] is available, convert the note from its current format to the format of the output file as indicated by the file extension